 I’m just going to say it.
 Sometimes, I don’t miss my kids when they’re at school.
-Okay, a lot of the time.
-I love my kids more than anything in the world, but that will never change the fact that I have always been a person who loves my “alone time.”
+Okay, it’s not really that I don’t miss them, because of course I do.
+But I definitely don’t miss the fighting, the constant noise, the messes, the never ending snack time, etc. I love my kids more than anything in the world, but that will never change the fact that I have always been a person who loves my “alone time.”

 I enjoy silence and being alone with my thoughts, which obviously hasn’t happened much since the birth of my first child.
 I like talking to myself without being asked what I’m talking about.
 Does that make me seem a little crazy?
 Sure, maybe.
 But I don’t care, because when I’m alone and talking to myself, I’m ALONE, so no one knows that I’m a little crazy, until now since I just told you.
 But that’s beside the point.

-I didn’t cry when either of my kids went off to school.
-In fact, when my oldest went to preschool and attempted to escape as his father and I were leaving, I all but picked him up, tossed him at the teacher and sprinted for the parking lot!
+I didn’t cry when either of my kids went off to school for the first time.
+In fact, when my oldest went to preschool and attempted to escape as his father and I were leaving, I all but picked him up, tossed him at the teacher, and sprinted for the parking lot!

 I was elated when they went to school.
 The first time they got on the bus for Kindergarten are two of my happiest memories so far.
 First and foremost because I knew they were ready.
 I felt a sense of pride in them, and in myself for helping to get them to that point.
 Secondly, because it meant that I got a little part of “me” back.

 I could be a little more like the person I was before I had kids.
 The person I was for nearly three decades that got buried in seven years of crying and diapers and potty training and teaching and yelling and more crying and craziness and all the good stuff in between.